jaisonpthomas/openArt/README.md

 + Allow Users to Edit Posts/Comments
 + Improve User Error Messages with Flash Messages
 + Refactor app.js into multiple route files

+Images in homepage view above and database seed file are featured from the National Gallery of Art's open source collections.